noah-schechter/docs-remix/content/docs/Safety and Security/risk-model.md

 Atlos is a platform for open-source visual investigations.
 And while Atlos often makes visual investigations safer and more secure—for example, by enforcing access controls and by limiting exposure to graphic media—using Atlos also carries risks.
 Here are some key things to keep in mind as you use Atlos:

 - **No online platform is 100% secure, and Atlos isn’t an exception.** If the exposure of your data could lead to significant harm, don’t use Atlos.\
+    {{< callout type="warning" >}}
-    *We recommend against using Atlos for closed source investigations (i.e., investigations where the source material isn’t publicly available online).*
+  We recommend against using Atlos for closed source investigations (i.e., investigations where the source material isn’t publicly available online).
+{{< /callout >}}

-- **If legally required, we will have to disclose your data.** If there is a legal requirement for us to share data with a government or law enforcement agency with appropriate jurisdiction, we will have no choice but to comply.\
+- **If legally required, we will have to disclose your data.** If there is a legal requirement for us to share data with a government or law enforcement agency with appropriate jurisdiction, we will have no choice but to comply.
+    {{< callout type="warning" >}}
-    *If you are concerned about protecting your identity from law enforcement, protect your identity from us (e.g., employ a VPN and pseudonym when using Atlos).*
+  If you are concerned about protecting your identity from law enforcement, protect your identity from us (e.g., employ a VPN and pseudonym when using Atlos).
+{{< /callout >}}

 - **Our automatic archival isn’t perfect.** When you add a link to an incident’s source material, Atlos will attempt to archive the page—and any media on that page—automatically.
 While generally robust, our archival system has limitations, and it’s not meant for evidentiary or forensic purposes.
-For example, our archival system can’t archive pages that require authentication (e.g., private Telegram links); it may miss media on certain pages; and it might sometimes break.\
+For example, our archival system can’t archive pages that require authentication (e.g., private Telegram links); it may miss media on certain pages; and it might sometimes break.
-    _If you plan to use Atlos for evidentiary purposes—or require “forensic” archival—you should independently archive your source material._
+    {{< callout type="warning" >}}If you plan to use Atlos for evidentiary purposes—or require “forensic” archival—you should independently archive your source material.{{< /callout >}}

 - **Be mindful of your mental health.** Visual investigations can lead to vicarious trauma, especially when graphic media is involved.
-Atlos takes several steps to minimize the psychological impact of this content, but these techniques aren’t foolproof.\
+Atlos takes several steps to minimize the psychological impact of this content, but these techniques aren’t foolproof.
-    _Know your limits.
+    {{< callout type="warning" >}}Know your limits.
 Take breaks.
-Give yourself—and your team—space._
+Give yourself—and your team—space.{{< /callout >}}

 - **Nothing is forever.** While we plan to support the Atlos platform far into the future, it is possible that circumstances will change and the platform will shut down.
-If Atlos does shut down, it will almost certainly be after a long sunsetting period, and we will work with you to migrate your workflow elsewhere (e.g., to a self-hosted version of Atlos).\
+If Atlos does shut down, it will almost certainly be after a long sunsetting period, and we will work with you to migrate your workflow elsewhere (e.g., to a self-hosted version of Atlos).
-    _We strongly recommend periodically exporting your data from the Atlos platform and backing it up elsewhere._
+    {{< callout type="warning" >}}We strongly recommend periodically exporting your data from the Atlos platform and backing it up elsewhere.{{< /callout >}}

 The remainder of this page details our threat model.
 If you have any questions, please contact us at [contact@atlos.org](mailto:contact@atlos.org).